What is ‘franchising’?

 - Terms that deal with the supply of goods and or services

-- Terms that details the responsibility for marketing, advertising and promotions
+- Terms that detail the responsibility for marketing, advertising and promotions

 - Terms that may provide for assistance in finding suitable premises and help to fit out in the premises in the correct manner

-- Terms that details the provision of management and accounting services
+- Terms that detail the provision of management and accounting services

-There should always be a termination clause in a franchise agreement as there is no guarantee that the relationship between the franchisor and the franchisee will work.
+There should always be a termination clause in a franchise agreement.
+Either party may find that the franchise is not working, and there is no guarantee that the relationship between the franchisor and the franchisee is sustainable for some reason.
+The parties need to be protected in such a case.

 On what grounds could the agreement be terminated?